Molly’s Chambers Chords | Kings Of Leon Guitar Lesson

 Molly’s chamber gonna change your mind.

-| B | D | D N.C |
+| B | D N.C |

 She’s got your, your pistol.

-Molly’s Chambers Chords: Rock ‘n’ Roll, Modal Interchange, and Staying Cool
+Molly’s Chambers Chords: Rock N’ Roll, Modal Interchange, and Staying Cool

-Using a low F#5 chord combined with an open E string, Kings of Leon crafted a simple yet memorable riff that drives almost the entire song.
+Using a low F#5 chord combined with an open E string, Kings of Leon crafted a simple yet memorable riff that drives the entire song.

 The only variation comes in the second verse, where the second guitar enhances the riff by shifting from the low F# root on the E string up two octaves to the root and b7 on the B string, using a D-shaped voicing.